Carefully remove the packing paper, plastic and shredded paper from the soil surface.

 What not to do when your order arrives

-Do not repot your plant for a couple of weeks after arrival.
+Do not repot your plant for at least 30 days after arrival.
 You want the plant to get used to its new environment before adding any extra stress.

 Do not fertilize your plant for 2 to 3 weeks after receiving it.
 The plant may be in shock after its journey and growth slowed.
 Added fertilizer could potentially damage.